robosheep95/Boggle-VB.NET/README.md

 - You will be penalised 1 point for each guess you make that is not recognised as a valid word.
 - Multiplyer per Underlined Letter x2
 - If two or more players find the same word, it will not be scored

+## Game Windows
+- Start Screen  - Set # of Players and start game
+- Game Screen   - Display the Boggle Board and Timer
+- Input Screen  - Each Player Individually Inputs the words they have found
+- Score Screen  - Display the scores for each player and allow players to continue playing or start a new game

 ## Dice
 AAAFRS	AAEEEE	AAFIRS	ADENNN	AEEEEM
 AEE**G**MU	AE**G**MNN	AFIRSY	**B**JKQXZ	CCNSTW